 Primary schooling in Ethiopia consists of grades 1-8.
 The sequence is divided into two cycles: basic education (grades 1-4) and general education (grades 5-8).
 The goal of primary education is to prepare students for secondary education or for technical and vocational training.
 Four core subjects are taught in grades 1-4, six in grades 5-8.
 The main subjects taught for grades 1-4 are: Tigrinya (the language of Tigray), English, math and science.
 In grades 5-8, two core subjects are added: Amharic, the national language of Ethiopia, and social sciences.
 A national examination is administered at the end of grade 8; students who pass the national exam are awarded certificates.
-Additionally, some primary schools operate on a shift system.
-Classes in schools operating on a shift system are 40 minutes long, whereas classes in regular schools are 45 minutes long.
+Those primary schools operating on a shift system have 40-minute classes, whereas classes without a shift system are 45 minutes long.

-Table 2 illustrates that the GER and NER for Mekelle, the Tigray region and the whole country in 2007.
+Table 2 illustrates the Gross and Net Enrollment rates (GER and NER respectively) for Mekelle, the Tigray region and the whole country in 2007.
 It can be seen that in Mekelle, the GER was 130.7 percent for boys and 152.81 percent for girls, while in Tigray, the GER was 104.29 percent for boys and 103.8 percent for girls.
 The national GER was 107 percent for boys and 94 percent for girls.